SAT® Test Policies

 Related Articles

-Wondering how the SAT scores are calculated?
-Read this scoring guide to learn how different SAT sections are scored and how the raw and composite scores make up your total score.
+Wondering how the Digital SAT scores are calculated?
+Read this scoring guide to learn insights like how different SAT sections are scored and their impact.
+Click to learn more!

 Scroll to Top